 Mount Kearsarge North is a 5.8 mile moderately trafficked out and back trail located near Bartlett, New Hampshire that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking, trail running, and snowshoeing and is accessible from April until October.
+The trail is primarily used for hiking, trail running, and snowshoeing and is best used from April until October.

 Amazing views from the fire tower!